Top of the page

 Your doctor may want to wait and see how your baby develops.
-He or she may ask you to watch how your baby grows in one area.
+The doctor may ask you to watch how your baby grows in one area.

-Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your baby's health, and be sure to contact your doctor or nurse advice line if:

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.